zachross015/music-research/daily/04-28-2025-niche-and-why-we-play-drums.md

 > instrument that holds down the fort its the instrument that is the most
 > important yet no one pays attention to *how can i cater this to people when
 > i hardly view it highly and see it as being so critical*

+---

+The more I hone in on the ideas here, the more I question why people pick up an instrument.
+I think it would be good to find a list of successful people who started playing music in their 20's.
+But more importantly, I think a big part of this is learning to understand why anyone decides to make a change in their later development.
+Why would someone all the sudden decide to pick up drums?
+Like I think there's a layer of curiosity, trying new things and seeing how it impacts your mind.
+Maybe that's all it has to be.
+But why else would they start playing?
+I honestly have no idea.